weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 }
 ```

-These Task documents will all be in the the "tasks" collection.
+These Task documents will all be in the "tasks" collection.
 We will be referencing this collection throughout this tutorial with:

 ```kotlin
 val tasksCollection = TasksApplication.ditto!!.store["tasks"]
 ```

 Ditto documents have a flexible structure.
-Often times, in strongly-typed languages we will create a data structure to better define the data.
+Often times, in strongly-typed languages we will create a data structure to define the data better.

 Create a new Kotlin file called __Task.kt__ in your project.